 We also need to have a plan for the homeless in Shoreline.
-So-called “tough love” policies have already worked well in Arlington, WA as well as Rhode Island.
+After consulting many, I favor zero-tolerance policies that have made a big difference in Arlington & Marysville.

 We need to have intelligent development.
 Most of the 5-8 story buildings should be within a ½ mile radius of light rail stations (Sound Transit specs).
 This would solve a lot of current traffic problems that are only going to be getting worse.

 Brad & Kim Lancaster

 Jim & Rae Allen